elmahio/documentation/docs/logging-to-elmah-io-from-umbraco.md

 During the installation, you will be presented with a dialog asking for your API key and log ID.
 Hit F5 and watch messages start flowing into elmah.io.

+!!! note
-> Unless serious security issues in the `Elmah.Io.Umbraco` v4 package are found, new features will be added to the v5 package only (supporting Umbraco 10 and newer).
+    Unless serious security issues in the `Elmah.Io.Umbraco` v4 package are found, new features will be added to the v5 package only (supporting Umbraco 10 and newer).

 ### Configuration